 Early Origins of the Densy family

 The surname Densy was first found in Wiltshire where Richard de Dauntesye was one of the first records of the name as listed in the Hundredorum Rolls of 1273.
 The same rolls listed Peter de Dauntesy in Berkshire.

 West Lavington in Wiltshire "was for many generations the property of the Dauntsey family, of whom William Dauntsey, a younger son, was alderman of London in 1542."
 He would later found and endow an almshouse, and a grammar school there.
 The church contains the sepulchral chapel of the Dauntsey family.
 Through marriage the property passed to the Danvers family.

 Early History of the Densy family

-Another 311 words (22 lines of text) covering the years 1242, 1348, 1349, 1632 and 1542 are included under the topic Early Densy History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Densy research.
+Another 156 words (11 lines of text) covering the years 1242, 1348, 1349, 1632, 1542, 1663 and 1660 are included under the topic Early Densy History in all our PDF Extended History products and printed products wherever possible.

 Densy Spelling Variations

 Before the advent of the printing press and the first dictionaries, the English language was not standardized.
 Sound was what guided spelling in the Middle Ages, so one person's name was often recorded under several variations during a single lifetime.
 Spelling variations were common, even among the names of the most literate people.
 Known variations of the Densy family name include Dancey, Dauncy, Dauncey, Dauntsey, Dance, Dancie, Dauncie, Dauntsie and many more.

 Early Notables of the Densy family (pre 1700)